MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/get-defender-business.md

 # Get Microsoft Defender for Business

 [Defender for Business](mdb-overview.md) is a new endpoint security solution designed especially for small and medium-sized businesses (up to 300 employees).
+This article describes:

+- How to get Defender for Business to protect client devices, such as computers, tablets, and phones
+- How get Microsoft Defender for Business servers, an add-on that enables you to onboard and protect Windows and Linux servers
-This article describes how to get and provision Defender for Business.
+- Portals you'll use to set up, configure, and manage Defender for Business
+- Next steps

 :::image type="content" source="media/mdb-setup-step1.png" alt-text="Visual aid depicting step 1 - Get Defender for Business.":::